Instructions for Authors | > For Contributors > Instructions for Authors

 7. Process for Identifying and Dealing With Allegations of Research Misconduct

-JMISST adheres to the research and publication ethics policies outlined in the International Standards for Editors and Authors (http://publicationethics.org) and the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (http://icmje.org).
+JMISST adheres to the research and publication ethics policies outlined in the International Standards for Editors and Authors (https://publicationethics.org/resources/resources-and-further-reading/international-standards-editors-and-authors) and the ICMJE Recommendations ("The Uniform Requirements") (https://www.icmje.org/about-icmje/faqs/icmje-recommendations/).
 Any studies involving human subjects must comply with the principles of the World Medical Association Declaration of Helsinki.
 Clinical research should be approved by the Institutional Review Board and obtain patient consent.
 A patient’s personal information generally cannot be published in any form.
 However, if it is absolutely necessary to use a patient’s personal information, the consent of the patient or his/her guardian will be needed before publication.
 Animal studies should be performed in compliance with all relevant guidelines, observing the standards described in the NIH Guide for the Care and Use of Laboratory Animals.

 Honest errors are a part of science and publishing and require publication of a correction when they are detected.
 Corrections are needed for errors of fact.
 The minimum standards are as follows: First, the journal shall publish a correction notice as soon as possible, detailing changes from and citing the original publication on both an electronic and numbered print page that is included in an electronic or a print Table of Contents to ensure proper indexing; second, the journal shall post a new article version with details of the changes from the original version and the date(s) on which the changes were made through CrossMark; third, the journal shall archive all prior versions of the article, and this archive can be directly accessible to readers; and fourth, previous electronic versions shall prominently note that there are more recent versions of the article via CrossMark.